Webs for the Quantum Orthogonal Group: Representation theory of the quantum orthogonal group

 The usual exterior algebra $\Lambda^{\bullet}(V_{\kk})$ is defined as the quotient of the tensor algebra of $V_{\kk}$ by the two sided ideal generated by the symmetric tensors $S^2(V_{\kk})$.
 As a module over the special orthogonal group $SO(V_{\kk})$, we find that $S^2(V_{\kk})$ contains a copy of the trivial module, corresponding to the symmetric form preserved by $SO(V_{\kk})$.
 The complement of the trivial module in $S^2(V_{\kk})$ is the irreducible module $L_{\kk}(2\varpi_1)$.

 From this perspective, we see that to define a $q$-analogue of the exterior algebra, we first need to find the $q$-analogue of the symmetric square.
-Moreover, this can be done by decomposing $V_{\K}^{\otimes 2}$ into irreducible submodules and defining the symmetric square to be the submodule $L_{\K}(2\varpi_1)\oplus L_{\K}(0)$.
+Moreover, this can be done by decomposing $V_{\K}^{\otimes 2}$ into irreducible submodules and defining the symmetric square to be the submodule of $V_{\K}^{\otimes 2}$ which is isomorphic to $L_{\K}(2\varpi_1)\oplus L_{\K}(0)$.